 The calculation of the amount of program-level credit enhancement may have exclusions based on the credit quality of the assets.
 "Highly rated" assets, variously defined as those rated Aa or higher, and assets that are fully supported, may be excluded from the calculation.
-In most cases, excluded assets may still benefit from the available program-level credit enhancement, if it is needed to cover losses; in some cases they do not.
+In most cases, excluded assets may still benefit from the available program-level credit enhancement, if it is needed to cover losses.